June 01, 2022 | News | Research Visit

 © Christopher Wolfe

-Christopher Wolfe is a PhD Student at the University of Nevada, Reno.
-He received his MA in Anthropology from Texas State University and a BA in Archaeology and Anthropology from Dickinson College.
-While broadly trained as a biological anthropologist, his research crosscuts disciplines by combining Bayesian and/or Machine Learning techniques to highlight the intersection of the multi-dimensional human phenotype and the multi-dimensional social world.
+Christopher Wolfe My name is Christopher Wolfe and I am a PhD candidate at the University of Nevada, Reno.
+I received my MA in Anthropology from Texas State University and my BA in Archaeology and Anthropology from Dickinson College.
+While broadly trained as a biological anthropologist, my research crosscuts disciplines by combining Bayesian and/or Machine Learning techniques to highlight the intersection of the multi-dimensional human phenotype and the multi-dimensional social world.

 © Elnura Zhalieva